shannonlindsay/FabricCommunityContests/README.md

 ---

-🎉 Happy visualizing — and good luck in the #PBI10 contest!
+🎉 Happy visualizing — and good luck in the contest - we can't wait to see what you create!